 |

-Mount Path: Path where the dataset is mounted in the DSW instance, for example, Note
+Mount Path: The path where the dataset is mounted in DSW, for example, Note

 Mount storage | You can also use storage mounting to store datasets that need to be read or to persistently store files during development.